Charlie9009/CI_PP2_UPM/README.md

 * In the game, if i click on card 1 and then card 2 and they are wrong they flip back, now if click on card 1 again it will not flip again.
 If I on the other hand click on any other card on the grid they will flip.
 It is just the first card choice and if the cards dont match.

-* In the form pop up modals there is a similiar bug as in when the form sends, when the close button is closed the first time is does not respond but the second time it does.
+* In the form pop up modals there is a similiar bug as in when the form sends, when the close button is clicked the first time is does not respond but the second time it does.

 * In the middle stage i had code for the restart game button that worked, but in the congratulations modal it did not.
 I separated the buttons and had one restart the game with location.reload and the other just to close the modal so the user also could see all the presidents turned on the cards.